Pymmes Park: Recent history

 wetland covering 4000 m² to improve the quality of the water entering the lake.

 Recreation

-Facilities include a bowls club, tennis courts. multi-use games area, football pitches, children's playground, lake and ornamental pond.
+Facilities include a bowls club, tennis courts, multi-use games area, football pitches, children's playground, lake and ornamental pond.
 The Pymmes Brook Trail follows the approximate course of Pymmes Brook which flows through the park.
 Since 2011, a weekly 5 km Parkrun is held in the park.

+The park includes a memorial to John Alexander Christie VC.